 Dining locations: Indoor and Outdoor Dining

-Wildlife safaris: Grootbos is a great place for observing water based fauna.
-In season (June to October) you can watch Southern Right whales both from the shore as well as by boat.
-There are also opportunities to see dolphins, great white sharks, Cape fur seals and the African penguins.See more ideas for Wildlife safaris in South Africa
+Wildlife safaris: Though not the most obvious place for a wildlife safari in South Africa, in season (July to Dec) Grootbos is a superb base for observing southern right whales from the shore as well as from boats.
+You may also spot dolphins, great white sharks, Cape fur seals and African penguins.See more ideas for Wildlife safaris in South Africa

-Walking: Grootbos has some stunning flora to explore on foot, and offers guided-walks to explore the reserve and coastal areas.
+Walking: For gentle walking in South Africa, Grootbos has some stunning flora to explore on foot, and offers guided walks to explore the reserve and coastal areas.
 Walk at Grootbos to learn about the fynbos ecosystem and explore the ancient Milkwood Forest.See more ideas for Walking in South Africa

 Attitude towards children: Grootbos has an excellent attitude to children.